MAKE A SUBMISSION

 Elizabeth De Michelis, Formerly Faculty of Divinity, University of Cambridge and Oriel College, University of Oxford

-Dr. Sanjukta Gupta, Faculty of Oriental Studies, University of Oxford
+Dr. Sanjukta Gupta, Faculty of Asian and Middle Eastern Studies, University of Oxford

 Geoffrey Samuel, School of Religious and Theological Studies, Cardiff University